Skip to main content

 A second visit is the right moment to move toward the protein courses: the spiced duck breast with polenta and escarole is a more complex read of the kitchen's range, balancing rich and bitter in a way that requires more precision than the pasta.
 A third visit, if you are inclined, opens up the full menu with the context of two prior meals, at that point you are in a position to order more experimentally and compare across sections with confidence.

 For those exploring Mediterranean dining more broadly across New York City, Dagon, Sami & Susu, and Theodora each offer a distinct regional angle on the same cuisine category.
-Hart's in Clinton Hill occupies a similar Brooklyn neighbourhood-restaurant position at a comparable price point and is worth considering if proximity or ambiance is a deciding factor.
+Hart's in Clinton Hill occupies a similar Brooklyn neighbourhood-restaurant position at a comparable price point and works if proximity or ambiance is a deciding factor.
 For Mediterranean reference points outside New York, La Brezza in Ascona and Il Buco in Sorrento offer useful benchmarks for what the cuisine looks like at a European fine-dining register.

 Booking and Practical Details